-- (1) The funds of the Board consist of - - (a) money appropriated by Parliament for the purposes of the Board; - (b) money given as donation to the Board with the approval of the Minister; and - (c) any other money that may accrue to the Board from any other source, including interests on investment. - (2) The Board must manage its funds in accordance with sound principles of financial management and by observing the measures implemented to protect the liquidity of the Board. - (3) Subject to section 21(2), the funds of the Board are used - - (a) to fund the costs of projects or other activities of the Board; and - (b) to pay remunerations and allowances payable by the Board and such other expenses incurred by the Board in the exercise or performance of its powers or functions. - (4) Money received by way of a donation for the benefit of the Board may be administered on such conditions as may be agreed on between the donor and the Board.
+- (1) The funds of the Board consist of - - (a) money appropriated by Parliament for the purposes of the Board; - (b) money given as donation to the Board with the approval of the Minister; and - (c) any other money that may accrue to the Board from any other source, including interests on investment. - (2) The Board must manage its funds in accordance with sound principles of financial management and by observing the measures implemented to protect the liquidity of the Board. - (3) Subject to section 21(2), the funds of the Board are used - - (a) to fund the costs of projects or other activities of the Board; and - (b) to pay remunerations and allowances payable by the Board and such other expenses incurred by the Board in the exercise or performance of its powers or functions. - (4) Money or donations which are not in the form of money and received for the benefit of the Board may be administered on such conditions as may be agreed on between the donor and the Board, but before agreeing on the conditions for the donation the Board must obtain the Minister's approval of the conditions.